sass/sass/doc-src/HAML_CHANGELOG.md

 This method should return a string that will be used in place of the class name of the object in the generated class and id.

+### `--double-quote-attributes` Option

+The Haml executable now has a `--double-quote-attributes` option (short form: `-q`) that causes attributes to use a double-quote mark rather than single-quote.

 ## [2.2.2](http://github.com/nex3/haml/commit/2.2.2)

 Haml 2.2.2 is a minor bugfix release, with several notable changes.